We are working to ensure that youth aging-out of Foster Care have a place to belong in the Chippewa Valley. Donate here.

 To the extent possible, the Smile House will maintain fidelity to the guiding principles and standards of the Supervised Independent Living model, the Housing First concept, and the Positive Youth Development Framework.

-Visit our information page below to learn about the current status of the Smile House, find ways to become invovled, read our extensive FAQ section, and view the body of research behind our project.
-We welcome your questions and involvement, and are excited to make the Smile House a reality!
+Visit our information page below to learn about the Smile House, find ways to become invovled, read our FAQ section, and view the body of research behind our project.
+We welcome your questions and involvement as we bring the Smile House to the Chippewa Valley.